Is Lunch Break Part of the 48-Hour Workweek in the Private Sector? Seeking Advice

 According to the Factories Act of 1948:

-1. Weekly hours: Not more than forty-eight hours in any week, but in a day, the number of hours working can be a maximum of up to 9.
+1. Weekly hours: Not more than forty-eight hours in any week.
+In a day, the number of working hours can be a maximum of up to 9.
 So, in a factory, instead of the normal duty hours of 8, we can have 9 hours of duty, subject to a maximum of 48 hours of work in a week.

 2. For working more than these hours, written permission should be obtained from the labor inspector or through standing orders, and for that, double the rate of pay should be given.